 Respect for privacy

-Because the reporting of the transfer of value amounts received by individual healthcare professionals involves the publication of their personal information, Profile Pharma has left the decision entirely to the healthcare professional whether to authorise or deny the publication of transfers of value made to them.
+Because the reporting of the transfer of value amounts received by individual healthcare professionals involves the publication of their personal information, Zambon UK has left the decision entirely to the healthcare professional whether to authorise or deny the publication of transfers of value made to them.